 Technology and Innovation Blog

-Paul Preston, Conference Developer, invites you to attend the Shared Services and Beyond – Emerging Strategies for Effectiveness and Agility on May 15, 2014 in Toronto.
+Paul Preston, Conference Developer, invites you to attend the Shared Services and Beyond – Emerging Strategies for Effectiveness and Agility.
 The Conference will provide you with the tools you need to use this model to accelerate innovation, score top talent and enhance organizational agility.
 Additionally, you'll also hear about the transformation processes underway in some of Canada's largest organizations and the opportunities that effective transformation leadership provides, as well as the implications for management roles and their changing workforce.

 The Conference Board of Canada released the report: Adopting Digital Technology: the Path for SMEs which addresses how the adoption of technology amongst SMEs has greatly improved their productivity.
 During this 60 minute webinar, Sarah Dimick, report author, brought the report findings to life.

 Strategic Foresight Training Workshop March 18–19, 2014—SOLD OUT